 February 15 – May 6, 2016

-Our Twelve-week Intensive is especially designed to meet the needs of aspiring professional furniture makers and amateurs on sabbatical from other professions, including design professionals who want to turn their ideas into reality.
-With two instructors available at all times and only twelve students, each participant is able to individualize the course of study to fit his or her interests and level of experience.
+Our twelve-week Furniture Intensive is designed to meet the needs of aspiring professional furniture makers and amateurs on sabbatical from other professions, including design professionals who want to turn their ideas into reality.
+The curriculum provides a foundation in essential furniture making skills upon which graduates can confidently build.
+With two instructors available at all times and only twelve students, participants tailor their projects to fit their interests and level of experience.

 The skills available through our curriculum include:

-Design – Improving your ability to sketch, render objects, and think on paper.
+Design – Improving your ability to sketch, render objects, and think in three dimensions.
 Drafting, design development through models, mock-ups, and prototypes; critiques and discussions of aesthetics.